Rajusr70/Eagle-Resources/README.md

  3. Open the repository, click Tools->Open in Explorer
  4. In the Eagle Control Panel, click Options->Directories
- 5. Append the path to each of the directories in the repository to the corresponding field, seperated by a semicolon (templates/ in the Projects field)
+ 5. Append the path to each of the directories in the repository to the corresponding field, seperated by a semicolon (templates/ goes in the Projects field)

-Don't forget to sync the repository in the Git client any time changes are made.

 ----

 In this repository: